techmo-pl/dictation-client/python/README.md

 ```
 then confirm your choice.

-Use Python 3.6 with virtual environment and install required packages (you can use a different version of Python, but for newer versions it may require building some dependencies manually):
+Use Python 3 with virtual environment and install required packages (supported Python versions are: 3.5, 3.6, 3.7, 3.8, 3.9):

 ```
-virtualenv -p python3.6 venv
+virtualenv -p python3.6 .env
-.\venv\Scripts\activate
+.\.env\Scripts\activate
 pip install -r requirements.txt
 ```